LaurenSantos23/burger/README.md

 ## Screenshots of Site

-## Example of Friend Finder Home Page
+## Example of Eat Da Burger Home Page

 ![Example of Home Screen for Eat Da Burger Site](/public/assets/img/lil-angus.png)

-### Link to Video Walkthrough of Friend Finder Site
+### Link to Video Walkthrough of Eat Da Burger Site
 (Link will go here)

-### Link to Deployed Friend Finder site on Heroku
+### Link to Deployed Eat Da Burger site on Heroku
 (Link will go here when deployed)